pedroclobo/phoronix-benchmark-infra/README.md

 Custom toolchains are located in the `toolchain/` directory.
 The `clang` and `clang++` scripts wrap the LLVM compilers to remove blacklisted flags and measure compile time and memory usage.

-**The script override the default optimization level as most makefiles override these flags.
-Make sure to update the script if needing to benchmark with an optimzation level different from `-O2`.**